dekorateio/dekorate/readme.md

 This module provides support for the Component CRD.

-The generation of a Component CRD descriptor is triggered by adding the `halkyon-annotations` dependency to the project and annotate one of your classes with `@ComponentApplication`.
+The generation of a Component CRD descriptor is triggered by adding the `halkyon-annotations` dependency to the project and annotate one of your classes with `@HalkyonComponent`.
 Note that in the case of Spring Boot applications, as explained [here](#annotation-less), only adding the dependency is needed:

 ```xml